 To utilize the infrared repeater, locate the one inside the cabinet (Figure 4-11) that contains the DVD player.
-Peel the adhesive backing from the back of the infrared repeater and line the infrared the infrared repeater situated next to the TV.
+Peel the adhesive backing from the back of the infrared repeater and line the infrared repeater against the satellite receiver's infrared repeater.
+This will allow the infrared repeater to operate when the satellite remote control is directed toward the infrared repeater situated next to the TV.
 You will now have the convenience of changing the satellite receiver channels from various areas of the coach.